braiddynamics/qbd-portal/docs/01-foundations/01-ontology.md

 :::info[**Impossibility of Infinite Operation Sequences from Logical and Physical Non-Termination**]

 The traversal of an infinite sequence of discrete computational steps to arrive at the present state $U_0$ constitutes a Supertask.
-The completion of a Supertask is physically undefined within the dynamical constraints of the theory, as it requires the execution of $\aleph_0$ operations in finite time or the existence of a completed infinity.
+The completion of a Supertask is physically undefined within the dynamical dynamical constraints of the theory, as it requires the execution of $\aleph_0$ operations in finite time or the existence of a completed infinity.
 Neither is permissible in a constructive ontology.

 ### 1.2.6.1 Proof: Supertask Limits {#1.2.6.1}